harunawaizumi/algorithms_solutions/README.md

-Preparing for a Coding Interview in an Effective Way
+How to Prepare for a Coding Interview
 ====

+### How software engineers get a job in Silicon Valley ?
+### How they prepare for coding interviews ?

 If you want to get a good job as an engineer, what you should do and how to prepare ?
-To land one of those popular jobs, you'll have to be strategic about it.
+To land one of popular jobs, you'll have to be strategic about it.
-I was curious how those working for big four(Google, Microsoft, Amazon, Facebook) prepared in advance.
+I was curious how top-notch software engineers got a job from big four(Google, Microsoft, Amazon, Facebook) in Silicon Valley and how they prepared in advance.
-Some engineer used to get these jobs from overseas without visa.
+I heard that some used to go to Silicon valley to get these jobs from overseas.
-They just landed to San Francisco without any connection and ended up getting these jobs.
+They just landed to San Francisco without any connection nor visa, and got hired from a top company. <br />
 How did they do that ?
+Is that still possible ?
+How competitive it is ? <br/>

-Getting a job as an engineer in Silicon Valley without US citizenship is getting much harder because of US visa system.
+Getting a job as an engineer in Silicon Valley from oversea is getting much harder because of U.S. visa system.
-But it's a good to think how you should make a strategy though you learn how these people prepared to get these job.
+But it's good to know how you should make a strategy to get a job though you learn how engineers in Silicon Valley prepared to get these job.
+I summarize what I learned through reading lots of blogs and websites on the internet.

 ## Step for Preparation

 ### Picking a Programming Language
-- Python, C, Java are recommended since lots of coding interview book
+- Python, C, Java are recommended since lots of coding interview book has solutions in those languages
 - Most companies will let you code in any language you want, the only exception I have heard Google, where they only allow candidates to pick from Java, C++ or Python for their algorithmic coding interviews.
-  Recommend that you use a language that you are extremely.
+- Use a language you are extremely familiar with.
 - [We analyzed thousands of technical interviews on everything from language to code style.
 Here’s what we found.](http://blog.interviewing.io/what-really-matters-in-technical-interviews-we-analyzed-thousands-of-interviews-on-everything-from-language-to-code-style-heres-what-we-found/)

 ### Basic Skills